 Our data processing agreement codifies many of the details described on this site in specific legal language.
-It’s available to customers on paid subscriptions or enterprise agreements.
-To obtain a copy, please contact our privacy team at email@example.com.
+To obtain a copy, please click the link below to review and sign the document:

 In many cases, yes.
 Even businesses that are not based in the EU are considered to be in scope of the GDPR if they are collecting personal data on EU residents.